summerswell-ie/node-firebird-libfbclient/README.md

 C++ NodeJS module to work with Firebird SQL Server.
 Uses fbclient library and with a few tweaks it can use libfbembedded

+**Forked Version:** We want the default transaction to have READ_COMMITTED isolation.

 ![Firebird Logo](https://www.totaljs.com/exports/firebird-logo.png)

 [![NPM version][npm-version-image]][npm-url] [![NPM downloads][npm-downloads-image]][npm-url] [![Mozilla License][license-image]][license-url]